networknt/light-4j/logging/README.md

 ```

-And also add the logging.yml file in resource folder, which is having one flag "enableLoggingInfo: true" by default enabled.
+And also add the logging.yml file in resource folder, which is having one flag "enabled: true" by default enabled.
 if you want disable logging details , you can make this flag as false.